actionml/docs.actionml.com/small_ha_cluster.md

 ## Setup Spark Cluster

- - Spark is used extensively by PredictionIO os it is well to understand how it works.
-Read and follow [this tutorial](http://spark.apache.org/docs/latest/spark-standalone.html) Also checkout the brief introcution [here](/docs/intro_to_spark) The primary thing that must be setup is the masters and slaves, which for our purposes will be the same as for hadoop
+ - Spark is used extensively by PredictionIO so it is well to understand how it works.
+Read and follow [this tutorial](http://spark.apache.org/docs/latest/spark-standalone.html) Also checkout the brief introduction [here](/docs/intro_to_spark) The primary thing that must be setup is the master and slaves, which for our purposes will be the same as for Hadoop.

  - `conf/masters` One master for this config.